Ready for maximum enjoyment and badaddness on a daily basis?

 2. Time to separate.

 Next, note that you are separate from whatever that is.
-You are free not to take what’s said at “face value”, as if it must be true since it came from you.
+You are free not to take negative thoughts at face value, as if they must be true since they came from you.
 In fact, it’s only a thought, with no more power than you give it.

 And with every bit of negativity or fear that you really hear like this, imagine yourself standing apart from it, at arms length, then farther away.
 Imagine yourself a little taller than a moment ago, with a little less “weight of the world” on your shoulders.